kinnay/Nintendo-File-Formats/src/libs/nw/bffnt.md

 ## [NW](../../formats.md#nw) > Font File (FFNT)

+All offsets are relative to the start of the file.
+Offsets to sections point to the data after the generic header (the first 8 bytes).

 | Offset | Size | Description |
 | --- | --- | --- |
 | 0x0 | 4 | Magic number ("FFNT") |